 In the aforementioned leaked minutes, workers from Brisbane construction firm first noticed the asbestos hazard right behind Fly Camp.
 The documents also reveal that refugees have since been “using the asbestos to build sheds,” not knowing the material’s serious health hazards.

-This is far from the first time asbestos-related concerns have been raised in Nauru.
+According to refugee Ellie Shakiba, there have been no visible efforts to properly deal with the containers of asbestos sheeting. “ This is far from the first time asbestos-related concerns have been raised in Nauru.
 In 2015, state news service ABC reported that refugees and locals were performing asbestos removal without proper equipment.
+Read more about the recent asbestos problem at Fly Camp here.
+ALSO READ: What You Need to Know About Asbestos Awareness Training Visit our blog regularly for more fresh news articles on asbestos disposal.